-The Annapolis City Council has nine members, including the Mayor.
-It takes a majority of five votes to pass any bill, including any bill to protect our environment.
+The Anne Arundel County Council has seven members.
+It takes a majority of four votes to pass any bill, including any bill to protect our environment.

-The AA Chapter has endorsed seven candidates for the City Council, including the mayor.
-We are confident, if elected, they will give Annapolis a strong conservation majority on the Council.
+The Anne Arundel Chapter has endorsed seven candidates for the County Council.
+We are confident that, if elected, they will give Annapolis a strong conservation majority on the Council.
 Now we have to get them elected.

 The Chesapeake Bay is under tremendous stress due to excessive amounts of nitrogen, phosphorus, and sediment pollution.
 This stress is exacerbated by climate change.
 In District 6 we need to start acting as if tomorrow matters—and take a sustainable approach—by fighting for stormwater restoration projects, fighting to conserve our forests and fighting against unfettered development on the Annapolis Neck Peninsula.